-- Hormones: in some cases osteoporosis is formed by the loss of estrogen or testosterone in the body, this happens frequently to women who are in menopause .
+- Hormones: in some cases, osteoporosis is formed by the loss of estrogen or testosterone in the body; this frequently happens to women who are in menopause.

-- External agents: the bad habits acquired with age can be a predominant factor for the formation of Osteopenia in premature or advanced ages, such as cigarettes, excessive alcoholic beverages, frequent consumption of dark drinks or soft drinks.
+- External agents: the bad habits acquired with age can be a predominant factor for the formation of Osteopenia in premature or advanced ages, such as cigarettes, excessive alcoholic beverages, and frequent consumption of dark drinks or soft drinks.

-- Genetics: Men and women who have a history or family history of bone diseases such as osteomyelitis, osteomalacia, osteoarthritis or osteoporosis, may be more likely to suffer from Osteopenia.
+- Genetics: Men and women who have a history or family history of bone diseases such as osteomyelitis, osteomalacia, osteoarthritis, or osteoporosis, may be more likely to suffer from Osteopenia.

-In some cases it can be detected by the loss of calcium in the urine or by the deterioration of the teeth without having a deficiency in oral hygiene.
+In some cases, it can be detected by the loss of Calcium in the urine or by the deterioration of the teeth without having a deficiency in oral hygiene.

 Treatment to cure Osteopenia

-The goal of treatment is to prevent osteopenia from progressing to osteoporosis.
+The goal of treatment is to prevent Osteopenia from progressing to osteoporosis.